sfaleron/TriPhi/lib/build.rst

    the only XML files that are intended for direct editing, and are located in the ``src`` directory.
 An exception is the derived file ``lengths.in.mml`` that is a stacking of the ``lengthL`` and ``lengthR`` source files.
-It appears in the ``intermediates`` directory with the other intermediate steps.
+It appears in the ``intermediates`` directory with the other intermediate files.

 2. *mml:m* files are *raw:r* files with some substitutions concerning mathematical symbols and layout are made.